lgrangeia/lgrangeia.github.io/_posts/2015-08-14-hello-world.md

 title: Hello friend
 ---

 Hello friend, and welcome to my new place.
 This is where I'll keep my ramblings that exceed 140 characters.
-I will not try to be regular but I'll make an effort regarding quality.
+I won't try to be regular but will make an effort regarding quality.
 My interests are information security, pen-testing, security research and other philosophically pertinent topics.

 In the meantime, catch me on [@lgrangeia](https://twitter.com/lgrangeia) or check out my [About page](/about/).